MicahWallace/micahwallace.github.io/_tabs/resume.md

 > **Sarnia Police Services** | Sarnia, Ontario\
 > October 2011 - July 2012
 >
-> While working for Sarnia Police I had the opportunity to assist all levels of personnel with computer help desk issues as well as working with local, provincial, and federal counterparts in maintaining the Sarnia Police computer network and 911 dispatch center.
+> During my time with Sarnia Police, I provided computer help desk support to personnel at all levels and worked closely with local, provincial, and federal counterparts to maintain the Sarnia Police computer network and 911 dispatch center.
+My technical expertise and collaborative approach allowed me to effectively support the needs of the organization and ensure the smooth operation of critical systems.
 >
 >Tasks and Responsibilities included
 >- Provided help desk support for approximately 180 users